How to apply for a permit in Maryland

 Living Shorelines

 For a living shoreline project, applicants are encouraged to submit additional information, found in checklists here, to streamline our review process.
 These checklists contain additional information that may be requested as a part of our review process for a proposed living shoreline project, including those that propose to impact submerged aquatic vegetation (SAV); are designed for coastal resiliency, sea level rise, and climate change; incorporate coarse woody debris; will be utilized for Chesapeake Bay TMDL goals or to achieve Municipal Separate Storm Sewer System (MS4) targets; or propose to utilize beneficially used dredged material.
-Applicants are encouraged to request a pre-application meeting by emailing

 Permits Types

-In the Baltimore District, we use three types of General Permits to authorize work in Maryland: the Maryland State Programmatic General Permit-6, Nationwide Permits (NWPs), and the Chesapeake Bay Total Maximum Daily Load (TMDL) Regional General Permit (TMDL RGP).
+In the Baltimore District, we use two types of General Permits to authorize work in Maryland: the Maryland State Programmatic General Permit-6 and the Nationwide Permits (NWPs).
 These General Permits may be used to authorize impacts to waters of the United States that have been determined to result in no more than minimal adverse environmental effects.
 The majority of projects qualify for authorization under one of these General Permits.
 For projects with the potential for more than minimal environmental impacts, authorization may be obtained through a Letter of Permission or an Individual Permit.
-Additional information on State Programmatic General Permits, NWPs, Letters of Permission and Individual Permits may be found on our Permits and Processes page.
-Information on the TMDL RGP may be found on our TMDL page.
+Additional information on State Programmatic General Permits, NWPs, Letters of Permission and Individual Permits may be found on our Permit Types and Processes page.
+In some instances, issued authorizations may require compensatory mitigation to offset unavoidable impacts to aquatic resource functions and services.
+Information on compensatory mitigation requirements may be found on our Mitigation.

 Maryland State Programmatic General Permit-6 (MDSPGP-6)